Optiroc/libSFX/README.md

 For project customization (for example extending the ROM size from the default 1 megabit configuration or changing the default stack and scratchpad sizes) the build script looks for two files inside the project directory; "libSFX.cfg" and "Map.cfg".
 If these aren't found (like in the Template project), the defaults inside "libSFX/Configurations" are used.

 To override the defaults, simply copy these two files into your project directory and edit them to your liking.
-Inside "libSFX/Configurations" there's a couple more Map.cfg examples, and you can also check out the *SixteenMegaPower* example project (which uses a whopping 64 x 32kB ROM banks and a healthy amount of save RAM).
+In [libSFX/Configurations](./libSFX/Configurations/) there's a couple more Map.cfg examples, and you can also check out the [SixteenMegaPower](./examples/SixteenMegaPower) example project (which uses a whopping 64 x 32kB ROM banks and a healthy amount of save RAM).

 ##work in progress